csschmid/my-bash-rc/amznCyberStalkerQuestions.md

 		- MS (comp sci) - North Carolina State University

 #### Questions
 1. I see from your linkedIn that you worked with Minimum Connected Dominating Sets.
-I have not heard of that before, can you tell me what those are?
+   1. I have not encountered of that before, can you tell me more about your research?
-2.
-3.
+2. What areas do you see the team needs to improve on?
+3. What is the team culture like?